bitnami/charts/bitnami/spark/README.md

 - `xxxxx.configurationConfigMap` parameter has been renamed to `xxxxx.existingConfigmap`
 - `extraPodLabels` parameter has been renamed to `podLabels`

+Besides the changes detailed above, no issues are expected to appear when upgrading.

 ### To 5.0.0

 This version standardizes the way of defining Ingress rules.
 When configuring a single hostname for the Ingress rule, set the `ingress.hostname` value.
 When defining more than one, set the `ingress.extraHosts` array.
 Apart from this case, no issues are expected to appear when upgrading.